magoo/risk-measurement/docs/_sources/enterprise/index.rst.txt

 Decision Standards
 ==================

 An organization can create "levels" of rigor associated with important risks.
 Here are some example thoughts on organizing the appropriate amount of rigor for a decision.
+These "levels" do not belong to any standard in particular - instead, they show how decision making effort can be wrapped into a requirement.

 .. note::
   For a real-world example, see `NASA-STD-7009`_